ApolloFoundation/Apollo/README.md

 Final artefact is in deirectory `apl-exec/target` named  `apollo-blockchain-1.44.3.zip`.

-Unzip it to any directory and run by scripts in the deirectory `ApolloWallet/bin/`
+Unzip it to any directory and run by scripts in the directory `ApolloWallet/bin/`

 ## IDE